AdobeDocs/marketo-learn.en/help/dynamic-chat/user-management.md

 ---
 title: Add and manage users of Dynamic chat
-description: A quick tutorial helping Dynamic chat admins to manage user access from admin console
+description: Learn how to use Adobe Admin Console to manage Dynamic Chat user access.
 role: User
 level: Beginner
 kt: 9686